DhruvSrikanth/2D-3D-Single-View-Reconstruction/README.md

 <H3> Proposed models </H3>

 Here we propose 2 models for use in different scenarios.
-1. AE-Dense: This model gives the best results (highest IoU) but it comes at the cost of a much higher GPU memory utilization (close to 9GB).
+1. **AE-Dense:** This model gives the **best results (highest IoU)** but it comes at the cost of a much higher GPU memory utilization (close to 9GB).
 In situations where there is no limitation on the GPU memory, then this model can be used.
-2. 3D-SkipNet: This model performs slightly worse than AE-Dense but it uses around **2GB** less GPU memory (close to 7GB).
+2. **3D-SkipNet:** This model performs slightly worse than AE-Dense but it uses around **2GB** less GPU memory (close to 7GB).
 In situations where GPU memory availability is critical, this model can be used.

 ---

 <H3> Project setup and running </H3>
 All the details needed to setup and get the project running are given in the "setup_instructions.txt" file.

----

-<H3> Info about model files (Update this) </H3>
-Add 1 line descriptions about the model files here for ease of reading and use

 ---